Mokshith1817/Poster-Review-Agent/README.md

 ## The Problem

-Marketing teams at growing companies send out dozens of poster variations across teams, vendors, and campaigns.
+Design teams at growing companies send out dozens of poster variations across teams, vendors, and campaigns.
 Small brand violations slip through:
 - Wrong font or color shade
 - Logo placed too close to the edge
 - Missing tagline or incorrect tagline